-Welcome to the NH EMS Patient Care Protocols Version 7.
-Using the best available data, we continue to improve and refine each version of the protocols to drive great patient care in the Granite State.
+Welcome to the NH EMS Patient Care Protocols Version 8.
+Using the best available data, we continue to improve and enhance each version of the protocols to drive exceptional patient care in the Granite State.

-New Hampshire is continuing to work collaboratively with the New England states to explore the concept of standardizing our EMS protocols.
-In this protocol edition we have partnered with Vermont and Maine to create a "Northern New England Stroke Protocol".
-We hope this is the 1st of several protocols that we can share together using the best evidence.
+New Hampshire is continuing to work collaboratively with other New England states to explore the concept of standardizing our EMS protocols based on evidence-supported best practices.
+In this protocol edition we have once again partnered with Vermont and Maine to create an updated "Northern New England Stroke Protocol," this time incorporating the FAST-ED scoring tool.

 Historically, we have released our protocols on a two-year cycle and referenced them by the year of the release.
-We have changed the referencing of the protocols to "versions"; this edition of the protocols will be Version 7, as it is the 7th time we have released a statewide protocol set.
-If there is a protocol change mid-cycle of a complete review of the protocol set, we will reference the update as Version 7.01, etc. When the complete set has been reviewed again we will then re-reference the protocols as Version 8.
-As we partner with our neighboring states, we will release the NH EMS Patient Care Protocols, Version 7 on January 1, 2018.
-Maine and Vermont will release their EMS protocols in January as well.
+Last cycle, we changed the referencing of the protocols to "versions"; this edition of the protocols will be Version 8, as it is the 8th time we have released a statewide protocol set.
+If there is a protocol change mid-cycle of a complete review of the protocol set, we will reference the update as Version 8.01, etc. When the complete set has been reviewed again we will then update the reference to Version 9.

-We have added several protocols and medications to this edition:
+We have added several protocols to this edition: